 Bowl 1123, colored porcelain, 6.25x8.25x8.25 in

 Arabesque 1113, colored porcelain, 5x9x5.75 in

 Large Arabesque #1087, colored porcelain, 8x13.5x8 in

 Small Arabesque, colored porcelain and gold leaf, 5x8.75x5.75 in

-Hoadley’s colored porcelain art pottery, made with the Japanese technique of Nerikomi, is included in the collections of many public museums including the National Museum of American Art - Renwick Gallery, the Museum of Fine Arts - Boston, the Museum of Fine Arts - Philadelphia, and the White House Craft Collection (now at the Clinton Library).
+Thomas Hoadley grew up in New Hampshire and graduated from Amherst College in 1971, then attained a Masters in Ceramics at Illinois State University.
+His work is included in the collections of many public museums including the National Museum of American Art - Renwick Gallery, the Museum of Fine Arts - Boston, the Museum of Fine Arts - Philadelphia, and the White House Craft Collection (now at the Clinton Library).
 Hoadley is the recipient of a Massachusetts Artists Fellowship, two NEA Grants, and a Bronze Metal at the International Ceramics Festival Mino ’95, Tajimi City, Japan.
-His work has been exhibited widely, both nationally and internationally and has also been featured in several books on ceramics.
+His work has been exhibited and published both nationally and internationally.
 He currently resides in Lanesborough, Massachusetts.